beiatrix/beiatrix/src/config/projects/studentDashboard.md

 Over the years, we continued to add many features to support key business initiatives, such as the addition of [Student Profile Forms](/projects/student-profile), [Digital SAT Exam Player](/projects/digital-exam-player), and [Enrollment Wizard](/projects/enrollment-wizard).

-In 2024 we released a major update to the platform: a rewrite of the entire monorepo from Nuxt 2 / Vue 2 to Nuxt 3 / Vue 3.
-For this upgrade, I challenged myself to improve my DevOps skills by architecting an automated CI/CD pipeline that handled versioning and publishing with Changesets, deployment with Vercel, bundling packages in Turborepo with `tsup`, and GitHub Actions to build,lint, and test our feature PRs.
+In 2024 we released a major update: a rewrite of the entire monorepo from Nuxt 2 / Vue 2 to Nuxt 3 / Vue 3.
+For this upgrade, I challenged myself to improve my DevOps skills by architecting an automated CI/CD pipeline that handled versioning and publishing with Changesets, deployment with Vercel, bundling packages in Turborepo with `tsup`, and building/linting/testing our feature PRs with GitHub Actions.